idanarye/nvim-moonicipal/README.md

 * The task file is reloaded each time a user runs a task, so it can be edited rapidly.
 * Caching facilities for saving things like build configuration or test/example-to-run without having to change the tasks file each time.

+Moonicipal is the successor to [Omnipytent](https://github.com/idanarye/vim-omnipytent), but written in Lua and executes tasks that are written in Lua.
+This allows for better integration with Neovim and with Lua plugins and for easier asynchronous tasks.

 FEATURES (IMPLEMENTED/PLANNED)
 ==============================